Bayero University Kano: College of health science

+Location

 The main campus of the university is located approximately 12.8 kilometers (roughly 8 miles) from the city along the Kano-Gwarzo Road i.e. along Janguza road.
 There is another site (Old Campus) at BUK Road.

 Library

 The university Library was established in 1964 in order to support the university in achieving its goals of teaching, learning and research.
 The library acquires, processes, preserves, organises and disseminates information resources in printed and electronic format.
 It is a modern Library with modern technology that enables easy access to information resources by staff and students.
 The Library strives to meet the information need of both staff, students and researchers by designing selective dissemination of information in forms of alerts services.
 It also subscribes to electronics databases of international standards which give s users access to information resources irrespective of location, time and place.

+Branch Libraries

+Bayero University library is divided into nine branch libraries that are located in different campuses of the university as follows:

+The university's main campus is home to the Main Library, which also serves as the headquarters.
+The Main Library has two Phases - The Main Phase and the subsequent Phase.

+The Library's Stages oblige the accompanying Units and Areas: